carolestrella/carolestrella/README.md

 ## 📖 About me

-* 💻 Software Engineer Intern @ QuintoAndar
+* 💻 Software Engineer @ QuintoAndar
 * 🎓 I'm a Computer Science student at the 9th semester

 ## 📈 Github Stats